yhlong0/IntellectCapital/Notes/2022/designingDataIntensiveApp.md

 8. Log-structured merged tree, LSM-Tree is typically faster for writes, whereas B-trees are thought to be faster for reads.
 9. Transaction processing system(OLTP) vs Analytic system(OLAP)/Data Warehousing -> Column Oriented Storage(parquet) -> Column compression use bitmap.
 10. Encoding and decoding.
 When you write data to a file or send it over the network, you have to encode it, also known as serialization or marshalling, reverse is called decoding(parsing, deserialization, unmarshalling.)
-11. Binary encoding(facebook Thrift, google Protocol Buffers) can reduce the size.
+11. Binary encoding(facebook Thrift, google Protocol Buffers, Avro) can reduce the size.
 12.